rohan-v8rma/VM-setup-shell-scripts/README.md

 ### readlink

 Used to obtain the full path of a file. `readlink` prints the absolute path of a symbolic link (a type of file in Linux that points to another file or a folder on your computer.
 Symlinks are similar to shortcuts in Windows.) or the absolute path for a supplied relative path.
+NOTE: It is vital that our current directory is a parent directory or higher of the file in question.

 Syntax: `readlink [<flag>] <relative-path/file-name>`